deepak-1530/rbe549.github.io/project2spring2025.md

 ### 6.1 Dataset For NeRF

-Download the lego and ship data for NeRF from the original author's link [here](https://drive.google.com/drive/folders/1JDdLGDruGNXWnM1eqY1FNL9PlStjaKWi).
+Download the lego and ship data for NeRF from [here](https://www.kaggle.com/datasets/nguyenhung1903/nerf-synthetic-dataset).
 You will have to train a NeRF for each dataset separately. **You are required to write your own data loader, parser, network and loss function for this phase.**